2009 All-Pro Team

-The 2009 All-Pro Team consists of National Football League (NFL) players named to the Associated Press (AP), Pro Football Writers Association (PFWA), and Sporting News All-Pro teams in the 2009 NFL season.
+The 2009 All-Pro teams were named by the Associated Press (AP), Pro Football Writers of America (PFWA), and The Sporting News (TSN) for performance in the 2009 NFL season.
 The Associated Press and Sporting News named first and second-team selections.
 The AP team was selected by a national panel of 50 NFL writers.
 The Sporting News selection process consisted of a players' poll, making it "The Players' All-Pro Team".
 The PFWA All-NFL team is based on a poll of its more than 300 members.